Arseni1919/A_star_Implementation/README.md

 ### Nodes

-Class of Nodes is defined as follows:
+Class `Node` is defined as follows:

 ```python
 class Node: